allegro/allegro.tech/_posts/2015-07-28-vaas-open-source-management-tool-for-varnish-cache.md

 boring tasks related to VCL maintenance became history.
 If a member of a team responsible for a microservice needs to add, remove or modify a back-end, they can do it themselves using VaaS GUI, or automate the task using VaaS API.
 This is especially useful in an [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) environment.
 [Allegro](http://allegro.pl) consists of very many microservices.
-Each service utilizes physical servers, cloud servers or [Docker](https://www.docker.com/) containers.
+Each microservice utilizes physical servers, cloud servers or [Docker](https://www.docker.com/) containers.
 The servers are grouped into directors (a collection of back-ends).
 It would be a very difficult task to maintain a varnish VCL consisting of so many back-ends that come and go so often (which is especially true for the cloud and Docker back-ends).
 This is why every team responsible for a